Beginning Spanish grammar, with emphasis on reading, writing, speaking, and understanding the language. Use of the language laboratory required.

 Prerequisite(s): SH 102.

-This course focuses on food as part of the traditions and cultures around the Latin American and Spanish Cuisine.
-Practice and preparation required as well.
+This course focuses on the traditions and cultures around Latin American and Spanish Cuisine.
+Practice and preparation required.